Skip to Main Content

 • In the section of Publication information, add the information about your conference paper’s original language, title and subtitle, abstract, pages (start and end page), and number of pages if known.

-• In the section Titles of host publications, enter the host publication title, i.e., the title of the conference proceedings.
-If you do not know the title of the host publication, enter a fictional title, using the format “Proceedings of the 16th International Conference on ...” as a model.
+• Enter the host publication title, i.e., the title of the conference proceedings.
+If the title of the conference proceedings is unknown, enter a fictional title, using the format “Proceedings of the 16th International Conference on ...” as a model.

-Enter the information you know about the conference publication: publisher, volume, ISBN, editors, or details about the series information.
+Enter information about the conference publication, if known: publisher, volume, ISBN, editors, series information.

 Access to fulltext, documents and links

-Note that you are not supposed to upload the conference paper as a self-archived copy in Haris in the case that, for example, you will contribute the paper to a journal later.
+Note that you are not supposed to upload the conference paper as a self-archived copy in Haris in the case that, for example, you will submit the paper to a journal later.

-If the full text of the conference paper or the conference proceedings, is available, for example, on the conference’s website, please enter the link by clicking Add link to an electronic version.
+If the full text of the conference paper or proceedings is available on the conference website, the link to the proceedings can be added as a link.

 Event

-Type in the name of the conference to check if it exists already in the system.
-If it does, choose the pre-existing one.
-If the conference is not in the system, click Create new.
+Type in the name of the conference to check if it already is added.
+If it is, choose the pre-existing one, otherwise click Create new.

 To create a new conference, the following information is compulsory: